 The Question Now Is Should You Get A Piano or Keyboard?

-Here are a list of factors to consider before making your decision.
+Here is a list of factors to consider before making your decision.

 - Your Budget